 Nationality.
 Wildblood is English although most people who hear it for the first time think it is Native American.
-In recent decades the blood has been "tamed" by marriage to persons of Welsh, Irish, Scottish, Dutch, Danish, Swedish, Swiss, Italian, German, French, Polish, Vietnamese and Arab birth or extraction.
+In recent decades the blood has been "tamed" by marriage to persons of Welsh, Irish, Scottish, Dutch, Danish, Swedish, Swiss, Italian, German, French, Polish, Indonesian, Indian, Vietnamese and Arab birth or extraction.
 Since 2000 two Russian children have been adopted into the global tribe.
 It is suspected that the mother of three Wildbloods registered in Kensington and Chelsea in the first decade of the current millennium, whose maiden name is Silva, is Sri Lankan.
 Despite two black households in 19th century Louisiana and Mississippi censuses and lengthy stays of several families on the Dark Continent, apparently no African blood has been transfused to enliven our current blend.
 Most first names have been British and "Christian" - John, Elizabeth, Thomas, Sarah - but there has also been an Esron, Cinderella and Wenonah.
 Epicene, who formerly seasoned the list, is now about to be blown to Smith or Eeens under the grave, undenied suspicion of impersonating an offspring and parading unwarrantedly and unworthily as a wannabe Wildblood.